adiiaditya/HackerRank/README.md

 # HackerRank
-My solutions for the problems on HackerRank
+This is a repository of my solutions to the problems on HackerRank.